-- The Agriculture/Forestry land use category comprises 90.5 percent of all land in Stewart County.
-Lumpkin should make improvements to encourage eco-friendly tourism endeavors on this land. - Use public spaces designed to encourage the attention and presence of people at all hours of the day and night in Lumpkin. - City of Lumpkin should adopt regulations to ensure appropriate new and infill development that complements the character of the community. - The City of Lumpkin should find other ways to engage the community and solicit input on a variety of issues including community plans and rezoning requests.
-Increased involvement will allow for a superior product which more closely reflects the needs of the residents. - Enforcing building codes in the City of Lumpkin will remove developments that are blighting influences in the community. - Adopting subdivision regulations or other development standards would allow local governments to be proactive in determining the type of future housing developments will come into the City of Lumpkin.
+- There are 291 acres of undeveloped land in Lumpkin and 211 acres of agricultural/forestry land.
+Lumpkin has an opportunity to encourage eco-friendly tourism endeavors on this land. - The City of Lumpkin should find other ways to engage the community and solicit input on a variety of issues including community plans and rezoning requests.
+Increased involvement will allow for a superior product which more closely reflects the needs of the residents. - Lumpkin has a building inspector.
+Enforcing building/environmental codes in the city of Lumpkin will remove developments that are blighting influences in the community. - The addition of appropriate development regulations would allow local governments to be proactive in determining the type of future housing developments will come into the City of Lumpkin. - Land is affordable for those moving into Stewart County.